aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 **writing middleware**

-To start writing middleware, create a `middleware.ts` at the root of your application:
+To start writing middleware, create a single `middleware.ts` at the root of your application:

 ```ts
 // middleware.ts